brianjriddle/crash-and-burn-2012/tv4/continous-integration.md

 .notes ruby and jruby was gate to faster and happier development infrastructure for unit/functional/integration tests. we don't brow beat to get better metrics but have tried to nurture a culture of testing

-!SLIDE bullets incremental transition=fade
-* what does it cost to deploy?
-* $50 per deploy
-* $100 from tv4 employee(technical)
-* $100 from tv4 employee(nontechnical)

-.notes CMS if everything goes ok otherwise start over.... lots of hand holding.

 !SLIDE bullets center transition=fade
 * git push origin master